What the Lunula of Your Nails Says about Your Health

-- If you find that it’s smaller, it could be due to tobacco use.
+- If it is smaller, it could be due to tobacco use.

-- If it’s larger than this size, it may be due to high blood pressure.
+- If it’s larger than that, it may be because of high blood pressure.

 Is it large?

-If you’re not sure if your lunula is too large or small, it’s worth remembering that a lunula is considered large when it takes up a third of your entire nail.
+Unsure whether your lunula is large or small?
+Just remember that a lunula is considered large when it takes up a third of your entire nail.

 Is it small?

-A lunula is considered to be small when it cannot be seen or barely extends beyond the surface of the cuticle.
+A lunula small if you can’t see it at all, or it barely extends beyond the surface of the cuticle.

 This could indicate low blood pressure or circulatory problems, as well as a weak immune system, slow metabolism, and an iron or vitamin B12 deficiency.

-If you notice that your lunula are clearly isolated with a transversal line to the rest of the nail, you could be having blood sugar problems or developing diabetes.
+If you notice that your lunulae are clearly isolated with a transversal line to the rest of the nail, you could be having blood sugar problems or developing diabetes.